 Since I did not come from old money, and my parents worked hard for everything we owned, I became frugal.
 That’s especially true during my adult years when I moved out of the house and lived independently.
 In reality, I only had a mattress, a study table, and a chair in the apartment in the first year – all my clothes and other belongings remained in boxes because I did not want to buy new furniture.

 Then, one day, I saw a neighbor leaving an old couch and a wardrobe closet on the sidewalk.
 They nodded when I asked if I could take them, so all I had to do was reupholster the couch and repaint the cabinet.
 Not only did my neighbor and other people have two fewer pieces of furniture to throw away, but I almost spent nothing to have a brand-new-looking couch and closet.

 I Need Not Worry About Increasing My Carbon Footprint

-I believe that my recycling habit has contributed to my positive mental health.
-After all, I made sure that everything I owned would have a purpose even after their original usage has expired.
-I have a guilt-free conscience because I am not among those who continue to bully Mother Nature and complain about climate change.
+I believe that my recycling habit has contributed to my positive physical health and mental health.
+After all, I am aware and made sure that everything I owned would have a purpose even after their original usage has expired.
+I have a guilt-free conscience because I am not among those who know his responsibility and continue to bully Mother Nature and complain about the higher risk of climate change.
 I am doing everything I can to ensure my carbon footprint does not go up for as long as possible.
 I would want to spend time in nature more often.
 With that, I need to reduce waste or plastic waste and limit plastic bags usage.
 I swear to commit to a sustainable lifestyle in connection with nature so I can guarantee a healthy environment.

-Some people weirdly look at me whenever I claim to be a motivated recycler and make a conscious choice to secure a more sustainable lifestyle and embrace minimalism, perhaps assuming that I am a hippie.
+One study shows that some people weirdly look at me whenever I claim to be a motivated recycler and make a conscious choice to secure a more sustainable lifestyle and embrace minimalism, perhaps assuming that I am a hippie.
 Despite that, I think I have less to worry about between them and me since I make the most out of every dollar I spend due to my effort in sustainability for the benefit of my mental health.